ascottix/bgdiagram/README.md

 There are several types of annotations:
 - moves are expressed in the standard notation, for example: 6/5(2), bar/21, 5/off
 - arrows: an 'A' followed by a list of two points
+- double arrows: a 'D' followed by a list of two points
 - polygons (shapes): a 'P' followed by a list of points
 - text: a 'T' followed by a point and then the text

+A point (for arrows, polygons, etc.) is expressed with two numbers separated by a comma.

+The first number can be:
+- 0 for the top player bar;
+- a board point from 1 to 24 as indicated in the diagram;
+- 25 for the bottom player bar.

+The second number is the point height, in checker size increments, from 0 to 10:
+- 0 is the position of first checker;
+- 1 is the position of the second checker;
+- 4 is the position of the fifth checker;
+- 10 is the position of the 11-th checker, which is the same as the first checker of the opposite point.

+Points in a list are separated by a dash, for example: 1,2-3,4-5,6.

+This is actually much easier to use than it is to explain: check the examples, do a couple of experiments and it will be clear very soon.

+The exact center of the board is 0,4.5.

 Moves can be further annotated (chess-style) adding one of these suffixes:
 - !! for the best move